Programmes

 - Coordination with judiciary, police, probation and child care, UNICEF and other relevant organizations

-Legal Services
+Counseling Services

 Counselling efforts often take a holistic approach as we realize that many of the mental struggles facing individuals and families are also connected issues of housing, education and unemployment.
 In order to assist our clients in overcoming the adversities that they face, various forms of counselling services are available at the WDC.
 Our centre provides: